kettlewell/dotfiles/README.md

 For internal systems, functions and information, I'll eventually create a system that will call a local config file that can be appended or whatever .

 For now, it's just a naive simple start...
 I'll find my collection of them as I start re-creating them again.

+## TODO
+Things that I still need to add or change

+* emacs configs
+* create a simpler tmux config... right now using a third party tmux config
+* add bash functions, aliases and added functionality